Code-Institute-Submissions/VKirijanova-Impulse_NovResub/README.md

 ### Future features ###
-- Users will be able to create their wish list, which will be visible only for them.
-This way they can safe all book they intereted for future and not loose them in long books list.
-- All books will have purchase links, for users to easy find their favorite books online.
-- Admin will be only user who will be able to delete books from app, however other users will be able to add books to their profile or wish list.
+- There will be certain amount of spaces to classes, so users will be able to save space through their profile.
-- As some of input fields have min and max characters, users will see how many charactares must be entered.
+- Team introduction (coaches)

 # Technology used #
 - HTML